21 Songs About Freedom and Living an Independent Life

 For many people, having a job is one way of achieving independence.
 It might not be a glamorous job, but it gives them financial freedom.

 This song tells you to keep working hard and never stop following your dreams.
 One day, you’ll get there.
+(Here are other songs on working hard in life.)

 20. Born Free, Kid Rock